Architecture of Norway: Neo-classicism

 At the dawn of the 19th century, less than a handful of academically trained architects were active in Norway, most of them military officers having studied civil engineering.
 The market for architects was limited in a sparsely inhabited country with no capital city, no court and no important government institutions.
 Architecture was of interest mainly to a limited group of wealthy merchants and landowners.
 However, toward the close of the previous century, this group saw a remarkable increase in prosperity.
 Large fortunes were made by a few, who then sought to surround themselves with buildings and gardens appropriate to their social position.
 Well connected internationally, these people were acquainted with the latest trends in architecture.
 Neoclassical structures were much in demand.

 Architect Carl Frederik Stanley (1769–1805), educated in Copenhagen, spent some years in Norway around the turn of the 19th century.
 He did minor works for wealthy patrons in and around Oslo, but his major achievement was the renovation of the only seat of higher education in Christiania, the Oslo Katedralskole, completed in 1800.
-He added a classical portico to the front of an older structure, and a semi-circular auditorium that was sequestered by Parliament in 1814 as a temporary place to assemble, now preserved at Norsk Folkemuseum as a national monument.
+He added a classical portico to the front of an older structure, and a semi-circular auditorium that was sequestered by Parliament in 1814 as a temporary place to assemble, now preserved at Norwegian Museum of Cultural History as a national monument.

 Christian Collett (1771–1833), a graduate of the Mining Academy at Kongsberg, designed the splendid Ulefoss manor, built between 1802 and 1807 by sawmill owner Niels Aall.
 This is one of the few brick houses in Norway, boasting a palladian layout, a central cupola, and a classical colonnade.
 Collett designed several other manors and town houses.